KSP-KOS/KOS/doc/source/structures/misc/loaddistance.rst

     vessel, it will transition from being *loaded* to being *unloaded*.
     See the description above for what it means for a vessel to be *loaded*.

-    This value must be less than :attr:`LOAD`, and will automatically be adjusted accordingly.
+    This value must be greater than :attr:`LOAD`, and will automatically be adjusted accordingly.

 .. attribute:: SituationLoadDistance:UNPACK